 - Chemical characterization tools such as X-ray photoelectron spectroscopy or energy dispersive X-ray spectroscopy (XPS, EDXS)

-Scientists with expertise in the individual methods from the Department of Chemistry and other institutions will present the physical basis of the techniques, as well as their strength and weaknesses.
+Scientists with expertise in the individual methods from the Department of Chemistry and other institutions will present the physical basis of the techniques, as well as their strengths and weaknesses.
 Examples from current scientific literature will be included through student presentations of selected research papers.

 Apart from lectures and exercises, the students will apply selected experimental techniques for structural characterization.
-This practical part is very much student driven: The students must organize the lab work within the team, keep a logbook, arrange laboratory time and seek information about the interpretation of the results, etc. A report and a presentation will be produced about the characterization of the samples and findings of the project.
+This practical part is very much student driven: The students must organize the lab work within the team, keep a logbook, arrange laboratory time and seek information about the interpretation of the results, etc. A report and/or presentation will be produced about the characterization of the samples and findings of the project.